kesavvenugopal/PL_EDA_Project/README.md

 # PL_EDA_Project
-An EDA project on the English Premier League of 2020-21 and 2021-22 seasons.
+This is an EDA project that analyses the English Permier League (seasons 2020-21 and 2021-22).
+The project uses various data analytics tools in python such as Pandas, Matplotlib, Numpy and Seaborn in the intermediate level.